PatD/react-adventure-game-engine/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/987b18a9-7288-4088-b864-a99f1ffbaca9/deploy-status)](https://app.netlify.com/sites/react-adventure-game-engine/deploys)

-`

-`

-Thanks for checking out _React Adventure Game Engine_ (<acronym title="React Adventure Game Engine">R.A.G.E.</acronym>), a browser-based, throwback game engine built on React.
+Thanks for checking out _React Adventure Game Engine_ (<acronym title="React Adventure Game Engine">R.A.G.E.</acronym>), a browser-based, retro game engine built on React.js.
+Games developed in this engine will play in a modern web browser.

 ## A React.js game engine - and a tribute to 1980s adventure games
 This game engine is heavily derived from 1980/90's graphic adventure computer games.
 Games with four (`CGA`) or sixteen (`EGA`) color graphics, driven with arrow keys for player movement and a text parser for executing game commands.

+⬆️⬇️⬅️➡️

 ## Creating your first game
-This is a [Create React App](https://github.com/facebookincubator/create-react-app) project, not ejected.
+This is a [Create React App](https://github.com/facebookincubator/create-react-app) project (not ejected).
 The engine itself is in the `/src` folder and the games themselves live in `/public/games`.

-1. Clone the repo, and start the `Create-React-App` project. (`npm start`)
+1. Clone the repo, and start the `Create-React-App` project with `npm start`
 2. Create a copy of `/public/games/gameTemplate` in the `/public/games` folder.
+Rename the folder to something like the title of your game.
 This folder will contain code, styles, and assets specific to your game.
 3. Update the references to it in `/public/games/gamelist.json`.

 ```JSON